DimaGolomozy/terraform-provider-appetize/README.md

 ### Argument Reference
 ```
-api_token   - (Required) The api token for appetize api
-              or set "APPETIZE_API_TOKEN" as environment variable
 url         - (Required) A publicly accessible link to your .zip, .tar.gz, or .apk file
               Only for appetize_app resource
 file_path   - (Required) Specify a file location on the local filesystem